 The chemistry and wiring in our brains during adolescence make us far more likely and willing to engage in substance use for more reasons than one.

 First, adolescent brains are not fully developed, especially in certain regions of the brain.
 One of the most significant differences is that teenage brains have not developed the regions of the brain associated with risk assessment.
 For this reason, teens are far more likely to engage in risk-taking behaviors, including substance use.

 In addition, our brains have an underdeveloped pleasure center.
-The important neurochemical balance that we need to maintain for a healthy brain is not properly developed during adolescence, which may lead teens to pursue pleasure-seeking behaviors, again including substance use.
+The important neurochemical balance needed for a healthy brain is not properly developed during adolescence, which may lead teens to pursue pleasure-seeking behaviors, including substance use.

 Most commonly, these warning signs include:

 - Being overly secretive or deceptive

 - Covering scent